Run Executions from the CLI

 View Active Executions

-Lists all currently running executions in your project.
+Lists executions currently running in your project.

 Show All Executions

-Displays both running and completed executions.
+Displays all running and completed executions.

 Create a New Execution